 There are two different ways of carrying out your Erasmus+ traineeship:

 - Within the framework of your thesis.
 You will be registered in Ladok and examined at KI, but collect data for your thesis at an eligible organisation/company.
 The course director for your degree project course at KI must approve of your traineeship period/data collection and sign your agreement.

 - Outside your ordinary study programme and without a contact person at KI.
 You cannot transfer any credits for your traineeship, but it will be noted in your Diploma Supplement when taking out your degree from KI, if the traineeship is carried out before you graduate.
 It is possible to carry out an Erasmus+ traineeship after having finished your studies at KI, but you must apply for the traineeship scholarship, the latest, during your final semester at KI while still being a student here.
 Your program director will sign the agreement.

 Finding a traineeship

-You are responsible for finding your own traineeship - you can often ask for advice from your supervisor or other teaching staff on your study programme.
+You are responsible for finding your own traineeship - you can often ask for advice from your course director or other teaching staff on your study programme.
 You can also contact the company/organisation that you are interested in directly with a query or seek internships that are advertised on a company's/organisation's website.
 Once you have succeeded in finding a traineeship you can apply for an Erasmus+ traineeship scholarship.

 Organisations NOT entitled to host students for Erasmus+ traineeship: